1. What does this notice cover?

 Where necessary for Samsara's legitimate interests, as listed below, and where our interests are not overridden by your data protection rights.
 For example:

-To improve our recruitment process and activities;
+To improve our internship and/or recruitment process and activities;

 To protect our legitimate business interests and legal rights, including, use in connection with legal claims, compliance, regulatory, auditing, investigative and disciplinary purposes (including disclosure of such information in connection with legal process or litigation) and other ethics and compliance reporting requirements; and/or